The Rat-Catcher’s Daughters

 Well, I have been investigating the ratcatching forebears of the Jarvis girls.
-But before you feel sorry for them note the words of Mr Ike Matthews, a pest controller who worked in Manchester:
+But lest you start to feel sorry for them, I would urge you to note the words of Mr Ike Matthews, a pest controller who worked in Manchester:

 The profession is a peculiar and exciting one, but all right if pursued in the right way.
 Although the calling takes one into dirty and obnoxious places, there is no reason why the Rat-catcher should not always appear respectable.

 So whether from catching or selling or betting against them, John James Dalton did well out of rats.
-He left a thousand pounds when he died in 1915, which in today’s money would be worth about ninety-five thousand.
+He left £1000 when he died in 1915, which in today’s money would be worth about £95,000.

 There was no noise, no fuss, no dogs, no ferrets, no sticks and no vulgarity.
 It was just a quiet gentlemanly evening, with no demonstrations on either side.

-John James’s son-in-law Henry Jarvis is listed as a carman when he marries Clara Dalton in 1878, and a bricklayer’s labourer in 1881.
-By 1891 he is a cat rat catcher.
+John James’s son-in-law, Henry Jarvis, was listed as a carman — a driver of a cart for transporting goods — when he married Clara Dalton in 1878.
+When the census was taken in 1881, he was a bricklayer’s labourer, and ten years later a ‘cat rat catcher’.
 Whether this means he catches cats and rats or uses cats to catch rats, I am not sure.
-But in 1902 he has risen to be the Camberwell Parochial rat-catcher at ten pounds per annum.
+But in 1902 he has risen to be the Camberwell Parochial rat-catcher at £10 per annum.